 Threat of Hurricanes.
 Ugh.
 Well, yes, that is there.
 We can’t do anything about it.
 Some people will take the (low) risk of vacationing during this time because they feel the benefits out-weigh the actual chances of a hurricane happening.
 However, if a hurricane were to happen on St. Croix during your vacation, please rest assured that systems are in place to keep you safe.
 Your accommodations can fill you in on the details, their plan of action, and anything else you may need to know.

 It’s HOT.
 Yep, it is H-O-T. What are you gonna do?
 You’re surrounded by the ocean and pools, so just get wet to cool down.
-In fact, visibility and conditions for snorkeling and diving are often better this time of year.
-Plus, there is something to say about a steamy Caribbean evening on the beach…under the stars.
+In fact, visibility and conditions for snorkeling and diving are often better this time of year due to the still days.
+Plus, there is something to say about a steamy Caribbean evening on the beach, under the stars.
 Just roll with it, its the Caribbean.

 I can’t classify any of these as negative or positive, you have to decide that for yourself.
 Today, in town for lunch, there were three large youth groups of about 20 each.
 I asked: ‘Why St. Croix now?’
 One of the chaperones told me it was a last minute deal they found with terrific off season rates, and they needed a vacation before the kids started back at school.
 Terrific!
 Glad to see you here…and I’m sure the business owners appreciate the teens spending habits.